 These instructions are available here.

 Number all figures (graphs, charts, photographs, and illustrations) in the order of their citation in the text.
+Include a title for each figure (a brief phrase, preferably no longer than 10 to 15 words).
 For initial manuscript submissions, figures must be of sufficient quality for editorial assessment and peer review.
 If the manuscript is accepted, authors will be asked to provide figures that meet the Guidelines for Figures in Accepted Manuscripts.
 Graphs, charts, titles, and legends in accepted manuscripts will be re-created or edited according to AMA style and standards prior to publication.
 All illustrations of accepted manuscripts will be redrawn by medical illustrators.
 Online-only figures will not be edited or re-created (see Online-Only Supplements and Multimedia).

 Preparation of scientific images (clinical images, radiographic images, micrographs, gels, etc) for publication must preserve the integrity of the image data.
 Digital adjustments of brightness, contrast, or color applied uniformly to an entire image are permissible as long as these adjustments do not selectively highlight, misrepresent, obscure, or eliminate specific elements in the original figure, including the background.
 Selective adjustments applied to individual elements in an image are not permissible.
 Individual elements may not be moved within an image field, deleted, or inserted from another image.
 Cropping may be used for efficient image display but must not misrepresent or alter interpretation of the image by selectively eliminating relevant visual information.
 Juxtaposition of elements from different parts of a single image or from different images, as in a composite, must be clearly indicated by the addition of dividing lines, borders, and/or panel labels.